InternLM/lmdeploy/docs/en/advance/chat_template.md

   }
   ```

-  `model_name` is a required field and can be either the name of an LMDeploy built-in dialogue template (which can be viewed through `lmdeploy list`), or a new name.
+  `model_name` is a required field and can be either the name of an LMDeploy built-in chat template (which can be viewed through `lmdeploy list`), or a new name.
 Other fields are optional.

-  1. When `model_name` is the name of a built-in dialogue template, the non-null fields in the JSON file will override the corresponding attributes of the original dialogue template.
+  1. When `model_name` is the name of a built-in chat template, the non-null fields in the JSON file will override the corresponding attributes of the original chat template.
-  2. However, when `model_name` is a new name, it will register `BaseChatTemplate` directly as a new dialogue template.
+  2. However, when `model_name` is a new name, it will register `BaseChatTemplate` directly as a new chat template.
 The specific definition can be referred to [BaseChatTemplate](https://github.com/InternLM/lmdeploy/blob/24bd4b9ab6a15b3952e62bcfc72eaba03bce9dcb/lmdeploy/model.py#L113-L188).

   The new chat template would be like this: